tcuisset/TestBeamReconstruction/README.md

 - Produce *step3* files

-If the input Ntuples are ready to be used, as in the ones mentioned [here](https://github.com/b-fontana/TestBeamReconstruction/tree/master#input-ntuples), ignore this step.
-Otherwise, in order to produce Ntuples from existing *step3* (GEN-SIM_RECO) files run the following, which will in turn run a custom ```EDAnalyzer```:
+If the input Ntuples are ready to be used, as in the ones [mentioned before](https://github.com/b-fontana/TestBeamReconstruction/tree/master#input-ntuples), ignore this step.
+Otherwise, in order to produce Ntuples from existing *step3* files (GEN-SIM-RECO) run the following, which will in turn run a custom ```EDAnalyzer```:

 ```bash
 condor_submit CondorJobs/sim_cmssw_producer.sub